Engineering and Tech Career Conference

 Monday – Friday, 9:00 a.m.–5 p.m.

 Mark your calendars!
-Every year the Career Center hosts the Engineering/Tech Career Conference in collaboration with the College of Engineering.
-This year’s conference will be virtual and the goal is to support, educate and empower all Cal students interested in a variety of careers in engineering and tech.
-Learn how to prepare for success in the upcoming 2021-2022 recruiting season.
+Every fall the Career Center hosts the Engineering/Tech Career Conference in collaboration with the College of Engineering.
+The goal of the conference is to support, educate and empower all Cal students interested in a variety of careers in engineering and tech.
+Sophomores, juniors and seniors are invited to learn how to prepare for success in the upcoming recruiting season.

 Interim Executive Director